 Our group then met in Plaza Mentidero, which is the same location where our classes will be at.
 Chris, our program director, gave us a quick tour of the city and told us a little of Cádiz’s extensive and very interesting history.
 We then had free time for a few hours until dinner back at our homestay houses.
 My new friends and I wandered around the city, ordering delicious gelato, and finding new plazas at practically every corner.
 We ended up on the city wall to witness a gorgeous sunset over the water.
 Then back at home, our homestay mother cooked us a fantastic dinner of an egg and cheese omelet and tuna empanadas.
 Exhausted from our adventures and travels, we all quickly fell asleep, more than excited to see what the next day had in store.

-Today has been another fun filled, packed day.
-After a lovely breakfast with our Señora, we had our program orientation and took a placement test for our classes, which will begintomorrow.
+Today has been another fun-filled, packed day.
+After a lovely breakfast with our Señora, we had our program orientation and took a placement test for our classes, which will begin tomorrow.
 Then we had plenty of time to explore and navigate the streets ourselves.
 It’s hard to believe that we only arrived yesterday, as the streets that felt unfamiliar only a day ago are already starting to feel a lot like home.
-We stopped into a few shops, walked through a bustling market, and just looked around and appreciated the absolutely wonderful city around us.
+We stopped in a few shops, walked through a bustling market, and just looked around and appreciated the absolutely wonderful city around us.
 We are off to the beach in a bit, and we have a group dinner together tonight.
 I cannot even express how much I am looking forward to continuing to explore every part of this incredible place.
-Who knew that you could fall in love so fast, because I have fallen for the city of Cádiz in every way and I cannot wait to make the most of this unforgettable experience.
+Who knew that you could fall in love so fast because I have fallen for the city of Cádiz in every way and I cannot wait to make the most of this unforgettable experience.